-Figure 3 shows increments in the $d{\text{IIF}}$ signal during the DAP event window for all groups, except $G_4$ .
-Time evolution of frequency features shows similar patterns in all groups, an increase in $\mathcal{P}{\text{LF}n}$ and $\mathcal{R}{\text{LF/HF}}$ and a decrease in $\mathcal{P}{\text{HF}n}$ during DAP, indicating an activation of the sympathetic branch of the ANS followed by a recovery period.
-However, increments in the $d{\text{IIF}}$ signal during the DAP event window turn out to be statistically significant with respect to reference and post DAP event window only for groups 1, 2 and 3.
-This means that changes are better marked for apneic events as indicated $\Delta \bar{d}{\text{IIF}n}^{\ w_r - w_d}$ in Table III. $\mathcal{P}{\text{LF}n}$ reveals significants increments only during the DAP event window in $G_1$ and $G_2$ with respect to reference window and $G_1$ , $G_4$ and $G_5$ with respect to the post DAP event window.
-DAP event window shows reduction in the $\mathcal{P}{\text{HF}}$ for all groups, however significances are found in $G_1$ , $G_2$ and $G_5$ . $\mathcal{R}{\text{LF/HF}}$ also presents significant differences in those groups, but with an increment in the DAP event window.
+Fig. 3 shows increments in d{HF} signal during the DAP event window for all groups, except G4.
+Time evolution of frequency features shows similar patterns in all groups, an increase in \mathcal{P}{LF_n} and $\mathcal{R}{LF/HF}$ and a decrease in \mathcal{P}{HF_n} during DAP, indicating an activation of the sympathetic branch of the ANS followed by a recovery period.
+However, increments in the $d{\rm HF}$ signal during the DAP event window turn out to be statistically significant with respect to reference and post DAP event window only for groups 1-3.
+This means that changes are better marked for apneic events as indicated $\Delta \overline{d}{\mathrm{IIF}}{}{n}^{w{r}-w{d}}$ in Table II-F. \mathcal{P}{LF_n} reveals significant increments only during the DAP event window in G1 and G2 with respect to reference window and G_1 , G_4 , and G_5 with respect to the post DAP event window.
+DAP event window shows reduction in the \mathcal{P}{HF} for all groups; however, significant are found in G_1 , G_2 , and G_5 . $\mathcal{R}{\mathrm{LF}/\mathrm{HF}}$ also presents significances differences in these groups, but with an increment in the DAP event window.

-Our main findings were: an increase in sympathetic activity occurs during DAP events, in concordance with [19].
-When DAP events are not associated to either respiratory events or SaO2 decrements, heart rate variability shows just a slight alteration and its spectral power is more shifted to the high frequency component.
-On the contrary, DAP events associated to apnea produce a stronger variation in heart rate and spectral power is concentrated in the low frequency range.
+Our main findings were: an increase in sympathetic activity occurs during DAP events in concordance with [19].
+When DAP events are not associated to either respiratory events or SaO2 decrements, HRV shows just a slight alteration and its spectral power is more shifted to the HF component.
+On the contrary, DAP events associated to apnea produce a stronger variation in the heart rate, and spectral power is concentrated in the LF range.
 These results suggest that sympathetic activation is deeper in case of association with apnea.
 The statistical differences between DAP events associated with apnea and those without association indicate that HRV analysis is useful to discriminate between these two groups of events.
-This has led to better specificity in apnea detection, as corroborated by the clinical study in section III-B.
+This has led to better specificity in apnea detection, as corroborated by the clinical study in Section III-B.

-Photopletysmography signal carries information related to the cardiovascular function as well as blood gases concentration.
+PPG signal carries information related to the cardiovascular function as well as blood gases concentration.
 This signal presents interesting characteristics that can be used to detect apneic episodes.
 However, its high sensitivity could produce misdetections and overestimate apneic episodes.
-Generally, in most of the studies PPG has been directly related with the cardiac function, giving as a result a measure of the Pulse Transit Time (PTT) [32]-[34].
+Generally, in most of the studies, PPG has been directly related with the cardiac function, giving as a result, a measure of the pulse transit time (PTT) [32]-[34].
 PTT gives a quantitative measure of the time that a pulse wave needs for passing from one arterial to another, and is evaluated as the time interval between the ECG R peak and the start of the corresponding PPG wave.
-PTT decreases after an apneic event due to a sympathetic activation related to arousal which produces heart rate increment, higher stroke volume and vasoconstriction, which in turn generate pulse wave acceleration [35].
-However, some other physiological events such as slow paced breathing [36] and deep inspiratory gasp [37] also induce variation in the PTT that could be mistaken for sympathetic activations.
+PTT decreases after an apneic event due to a sympathetic activation related to arousal that produces heart rate increment, higher stroke volume, and vasoconstriction, which, in turn, generate pulse wave acceleration [35].
+However, some other physiological events such as slow-paced breathing [36] and deep inspiratory gasp [37] also induce variation in the PTT that could be mistaken for sympathetic activations.
 However, this integration loses important information that could be obtained from the heart rate spectral parameters.
 Heart rate dynamics and spectral parameters offer time and frequency information that discriminates between small cardiovascular variation and more severe ones, as when an apneic episode occurs.